TCID-Artifacts/main/tdc3/README.md

 (tdc3) $> cd ./tdc3
 ```

 The predictions made by TDC3 for each given test-description pair must be on a column called TDC3Prediction of the CSV in the input folder.
+Lower predictions mean that the test description and the test are inconsistent.

 ## Reproduce TDC3